SyedAhmed2019/kafka/Consumer/README.md

-# Getting Started on using the sample ProducerApp with Kafka SSL
+# Getting Started on using the sample ConsumerApp with Kafka SSL

 ## Pre-requisites